 13.2.1.
 Timing of Complaints

-So long as the Respondent is a student at the College, as defined in Section 12.2, Jurisdiction, there is no time limit to filing a complaint to initiate the SMAP.
+So long as the Respondent is a student at the College, as defined in Section 26, Glossary, there is no time limit to filing a complaint to initiate the SMAP.
 Where the Respondent is a second semester senior, the College will, in most instances, withhold that student’s Amherst College degree pending conclusion and outcome of the SMAP.

 See Section 12.2, Jurisdiction of this code.